 Two hours on the lake went by in a flash, but it was long enough to induce that lazy summer day calm and give me a bit of a sun-kissed glow.
 We docked our boat back at the Schroon Lake Marina and headed into town to check out some of the things we had seen from the lake.

 Downtown Schroon Lake was bustling with summer tourists and activity.
 We made our way to the Schroon Lake Town Beach, located minutes from the main street, and headed out onto the sand.
 I never thought northern lakes could have such pristine sand beaches!
 We had seen dozens from the boat, and had been enticed by the looks of them.
 Feeling the sand beneath my bare feet, meandering around the brightly colored sun umbrellas, and listening to the joyful squeals of children as they splashed in the water transported me to an entirely different place.
 If you had told me I had been picked up and dropped off in Florida, I would have believed you.

 Right behind the beach, though, was an emerald green grassy hill, where families gathered around picnic baskets and children played on swings and slides.
 Everywhere we looked, it was like witnessing the perfect summer day.

 After a while, sun-kissed and happy, we hit the road, knowing full well we would be back before long.
 We had discovered so much, we didn’t have time to experience it all in one day!
-Vine & Barley is definitely on my “next time” list, along with a trip to explore the nearby Natural Stone Bridge & Caves in Pottersville.
+Sticks & Stones Bistro and Bar is on my must-do list for next time, along with a trip to explore the nearby Natural Stone Bridge & Caves in Pottersville.
 I may even take advantage of some of the excellent Schroon Lake camping options so I have more than one day to experience and discover more of the Schroon Lake Region.